 c) May I call you by __ (date) _if I have not heard from you?

-The right questions asked in an interview will provide you with information you need to evaluate the position and will improve your negotiating situation once an offer has been made.
+The right questions asked during the interview process will provide you with the information you need to evaluate the position and will improve your negotiating situation once an offer has been made.